mathias-weber-IT/PublicFiles/README.md

 # PublicFiles
-I created this repository to share the code and files that I used in my LinkedIn articles about different topics related to Cloud, Data Engineering and general IT topics.
+This repository was created to share random code and files about different topics related to Cloud, Data Engineering and general IT topics.